What most schools don’t teach

 I wrote, with a friend, a program that could play chess.

-That second program, of course, was never finished.
 Only being able to run it once a week, we didn’t get much further than code that knew the rules of chess and was able to make legal moves.
 But what a leap for a fifteen year-old British schoolboy—to have the freedom to choose an ambitious project that has occupied human minds for half a century now, only recently culminating in the computer Deep Blue’s defeat of World Chess Champion Kasparov in 1997.

 Today, it’s simple for children to work with inexpensive computers that can do far more, far easier, than the computers of my youth.
 The ability to create movies, graphics, sound, writing, and games are now at our fingertips.
 We know how to introduce children to the potential of these incredible machines far better than my teachers did.